akaihola/lusmu/docs/examples/home-automation.rst

     humidity_normalized = OpNode(op=lambda sensor_value: 100.0 * (1.0 - math.log(sensor_value, 255)),
                                  inputs=OpNode.inputs(humidity))

-Initially the value of all nodes is undefined.
+Initially the data of all nodes is undefined.
-The :obj:`lusmu.core.DIRTY` special object is used to denote an undefined value.
+The :obj:`lusmu.core.DIRTY` special object is used to denote undefined data.
-The private :attr:`~lusmu.core.OpNode._value` attribute can be inspected to see the cached value of the node without triggering lazy evaluation::
+The private :attr:`~lusmu.core.OpNode._data` attribute can be inspected to see the cached data of the node without triggering lazy evaluation::

-    >>> temperature_avg._value
+    >>> temperature_avg._data
     <lusmu.core.DIRTY>

-Values are fed into source nodes using the :func:`~lusmu.core.update_source_nodes` function::
+Data is fed into source nodes
+using the :func:`~lusmu.core.update_source_nodes` function::

     >>> update_source_nodes([(temperature_1, 25.0),